Gemba/mvn-dd/README.md

 In either case you may provide the "coordinates" of the artifacts directly, e.g.:

-    $ java -jar target/mvn-dependency-downloader-jar-with-dependencies.jar org.apache.cxf:cxf-codegen-plugin:2.7.5 [...]
+    $ ./mvn-dd org.apache.cxf:cxf-codegen-plugin:2.7.5 [...]

 The coordinates of an artifact are expected in this format (separate each artifact by a space):

     <groupId>:<artifactId>[:<extension>[:<classifier>]]:<version>

+Extra repositories to be queried for mavenized jars can be added in the file `extra-repos.json`.

 Limitations
 -----------
   * Some artifacts do not provide source or javadoc attachments.
 The program will state an warning in such cases.
   * Does not download eg. test scope within the dependency tree.
-See also issue #1
+See also issue [#1](issues/1)

 License
 -------